carloseduardoalvesviana/carloseduardoalvesviana/README.md

 ### About me
 I'm a {backend and frontend} developer.

-I like to write readable code.
+I like to write readable code. 👨🏼‍💻

+Work with the following technologies
-👨🏼‍💻 Php, Javascript, Sql, Laravel, Vuejs, Linux, Git and more.
+- Php, Javascript, Sql, Laravel, Vuejs, Linux, Git and more.